Satoshi-Sh/Time_Tracking_App_with_AI/README.md

 # Time Tracking App with AI
-This application helps users track their tasks, get AI feedback, and see their activities' visualized data.
+This application helps users track their tasks, get AI feedback, and see their activities data plots.

 <img src="./outlook.png" alt="main page view" width="600"/>